matthewdeaves/willow_cms_production_deployment/README.md

 This is used to build production images.
 It will not run on your host machine on docker as it is configured to connecto to a MySQL Server via an environment variable and the docker file has no other containers than `willowcms`.

 - **WillowCMS**: The main application container, running Nginx, PHP-FPM, Redis and Supervisord.
-It is configured to serve the application on port 8080.
+It is configured to serve the application on port 80 on your host (but won't be useful to you unless you configure the environment variables for MySQL server).

 [docker-compose-prod-example.yml](https://github.com/matthewdeaves/willow_cms_production_deployment/blob/main/docker-compose-prod-example.yml)

 ### Testing (`docker-compose-test.yml`)

-The testing setup includes additional services for testing the production environment container locally:
+The testing setup includes additional services for testing the production environment container locally.
+It's useful to run the production container with it easily connected to a database.
+There are two services specified:

 - **WillowCMS**: Similar to the production container but configured for testing locally with MySQL.
 - **MySQL**: A MySQL 5.7 database instance for testing purposes.